ErfanNikouie/ClassOfLife/README.md

 ### Cell:

+Add a new chromosome(genome) to a cell:
 ```
 cell add 'index' new 'string' 'string'
 ```

+Add a new chromosome(genome) to a cell from an existing genome:
 ```
 cell add 'index' genome 'index'
 ```

+Destruct a created cell:
 ```
 cell destruct 'index'
 ```